Montague Glover

 Montague Charles Glover (5 May 1898 – 9 December 1983) was a British freelance architect and private photographer.
 He is most notable for his depiction of homosexual life in London during the early to mid-20th century through photographs taken for his private enjoyment.
-These surviving photographs are of 'rough trade', working class men and members of the military.
+These surviving photographs are of "rough trade", working-class men and members of the military.

 Life

 Early years

 Born in Leamington Spa, he had four older sisters, the youngest of whom was 10 years his senior.
-He joined the Army in the Artists Rifles Regiment in 1916 and was promoted to Second Lieutenant in the Territorial Force in 1917.
-He was awarded the Military Cross for Bravery in 1918.
+He joined the Army in the Artists Rifles Regiment in 1916 and was promoted to second lieutenant in the Territorial Force in 1917.
+He was awarded the Military Cross in 1918.

+Glover is notable for his depictions of his partnership with his lover, Ralph Edward Hall (5 December 1913 – 27 January 1987), as a rare example of a long-term, gay relationship prior to the legalization of homosexuality in Britain in the 1960s.
+The two met around 1930 and Glover employed Hall as his manservant, providing a (not uncommon at the time) social cover for two people of the same gender living together.
+The relationship lasted for more than 50 years, surviving the Second World War during which Hall served in the Royal Air Force.

 Later life and death

-Glover is notable for his depictions of his partnership with his lover, Ralph Edward Hall (5 December 1913 – 1987), a very rarely documented example of a long-term, gay relationship prior to the legalization of homosexuality in Britain in the 1960s.
-Ralph Edward Hall was born 5 December 1913 in Bermondsey in the East End of London.
-The two met around 1930 and Glover employed him as his manservant, providing a not uncommon, in those days, social cover for two people of the same gender living together.
-The relationship lasted for more than 50 years, surviving the Second World War during which Hall served in the Royal Air Force.

-Their later years were spent at Glover's country house, 'Little Windovers', in the village of Balsall Common, near Coventry, where Glover's eldest sister, Ellen, lived with them until her death in 1954 aged 72.
-Glover himself died aged 85 in 1983, leaving Ralph Hall as his sole heir.
+Their later years were spent at Glover's country house, Little Windovers, in the village of Balsall Common, near Coventry, where Glover's eldest sister, Ellen, lived with them until her death in 1954, aged 72.
+Glover died aged 85 in 1983, leaving Ralph Hall as his sole heir.
 Hall died four years later after suffering a gradual decline in health.